 We are temporarily only able to ship Faber Shop orders to addresses in the UK.

-Jamaica used to be the source of much of Britain’s wealth, a tropical paradise for the planters, a Babylonian exile for the Africans shipped to the Caribbean.
+Jamaica used to be the source of much of Britain’s wealth, an island where slaves grew sugar and the money flowed in vast quantities.
+It was a tropical paradise for the planters, a Babylonian exile for the Africans shipped to the Caribbean.
 It became independent in 1962.

 Jamaica is now a country in despair.
 It has become a cockpit of gang warfare, drug crime and poverty.
 Haunted by the legacy of imperialism, its social and racial divisions seem entrenched.
 Its extraordinary musical tradition and physical beauty are shadowed by casual murder, police brutality and political corruption.